joshkolenko/inline-html/README.md

 # inline-html

-This module takes a path to an HTML file and returns a promise that resolves with a string of HTML with all `link` and `script` tags with an `inline` attribute replaced with respective inline `style` and `script` elements.
+This module takes a path to an HTML file and returns a promise that resolves with a string of HTML.
+Output HTML has all `link` and `script` tags with the `inline` attribute replaced with the content of the linked file compiled and inlined in a `style` or `script` tag.
+Output HTML is formatted using [Prettier](https://github.com/prettier/prettier).

 ---

 ## Planned features

-- Option to minify or format output `html`
+- Option to minify output
+- Option to use html string instead of path

 ---